Using Copper and Aluminum Wire for Home Circuits

 Thanks for any assistance you can give.

-This electrical question came from: Joe, a Homeowner from Woodridge, Illinois.
+This electrical project came from: Joe, a Homeowner from Woodridge, Illinois.

-Dave’s Reply: Thanks for your electrical question Joe.
+Dave’s Reply: Thanks for your electrical project Joe.

 Wiring Methods for Copper and Aluminum Wires